Best Mattresses for Combination Sleepers in 2023

-The Pros: Super comfortable, affordably priced, pressure relieving, and isolate motion well.
+- Pros: Super comfortable, affordably priced, pressure-relieving, and responsive.

 Latex mattresses are great for combination sleepers.
 Latex offers a similar comfort to memory foam but is more bouncy and responsive, meaning you’re less likely to sink in and have trouble moving around.
 Latex is also usually more cooling so you have less of a chance of sleeping hot.

-The Pros: It’s more bouncy, pressure relieving, and durable.
+- Pros: It’s more bouncy, pressure-relieving, and durable.

 Innerspring mattresses are good for combination sleepers, but they lack the contouring comfort of foam or latex.
 This becomes particularly important to think about if side sleeping is your primary sleeping position.
 If so, you may want to top an innerspring mattress with a foam or latex topper to get the pressure relieving qualities you need to avoid pain in the hips, shoulders, and knees.